Connecting new developments: 17 FAQs answered

 4. What are the nbn™ New Development application costs?

-For a single dwelling development (like a house) the cost is $600 (incl.
-GST) per premises, while for multiple dwelling developments (like apartments), it’s $400 (incl.
+For a single dwelling development (like a house) the cost is capped at $600 (incl.
+GST) per premises, while for multiple dwelling developments (like apartments), it’s capped at $400 (incl.
 GST) per premises.

-This fee is charged because the Australian Government policy requires nbn to recover the cost of deploying the nbn™ access network.
+This fee is charged because the Australian Government policy requires nbn to partially recover the cost of deploying the nbn™ network to new developments.

 5. How can I check on my nbn™ New Development application?